Starting and Growing Beets

 Join the beet renaissance!
-As the popularity of growing beets increases, root vegetables are experiencing a culinary renaissance.
 Beets come in a variety of colors, shapes, and textures.
-All are highly nutritious, including significant amounts of fiber, potassium, folic acid, and vitamin C. Betalains are powerful antioxidants that give red beets their distinctive hue and unique flavor.
-Gold beets are rich in b-xanthin pigment.
+All types are highly nutritious, and contain significant amounts of fiber, potassium, folic acid, and vitamin C. Betalains are powerful antioxidants that give red beets their distinctive hue and unique flavor.
+Gold beets are rich in b-xanthine pigment.
 Beets are grown in all areas of the country, and they take up very little garden space.

-SOWING OUTSIDE IS RECOMMENDED, 2-4 weeks before average last frost, when soil temperature is at least 45°F, ideally 60°-85°F, for early summer crop, 6-8 weeks before first fall frost for late summer/fall crop.
+Sowing outside is recommended 2-4 weeks before average last frost when soil temperature is at least 45°F, ideally 60°-85°F. For early summer crop, 6-8 weeks before the first fall frost for late summer/fall crop.
 Growing during hot temperature periods should be avoided.
 In mild climates, sow fall through winter.
 Because root crops do not transplant well, it is not recommended to sow inside.

 Sowing Preparation and Spacing

 Beets will grow in a wide range of soils, but perform best in well-drained, sandy loam, rich in organic matter.
 Sow 1 seed every 4″ in rows 1′ apart.
 If you want to grow beets for only the baby greens, they can be sown more densely, with seeds just 1″ apart.

 Beets are frost-tolerant and grow best in the cool temperatures of spring and fall, or winter in mild climates.

 Beets demand a constant supply of moisture.
 Without it, even for a short period, root development may be adversely affected.

 Cultivate shallowly to avoid root disturbance.

 Since one beet seed can create several seedlings, be sure to thin to 1 seedling every 4″ by the time seedlings are 2″ tall.